Plan Your School Visit

 Visual Art Approach

-Elements of Art Introduce students to the ABCs of art — line, color, shape, form, texture, space, and value.
-Students examine the ways that artists utilize these basic elements to create a boundless visual language.
+Elements of Art Examine how artists utilize the building blocks of art-making — line, color, shape, form, texture, and space — to create a boundless visual language.

 Language Arts Approach

 Describe it!
-A picture may be worth a thousand words, but how do we describe what we see?
-Students develop observation skills and build descriptive language as they use synonyms and adjectives to describe the artwork before their eyes.
+Students develop observation skills and build descriptive language as they use synonyms and adjectives to describe works of art.

 Social Studies Approach

-My Country, My State Explore the history of the United States and Louisiana.
-Our rich cultural heritage is highlighted as students consider how artists represent place while investigating objects from different eras of our nation’s history.
+My Country, My State The rich cultural heritage of Louisiana is highlighted as students consider how artists represent place and investigate objects from different eras of our nation’s history.